 Built for churches.
 Useful for volunteer-led organizations.

-| The situation | Use this kit | Why |
+| The situation | Start here | Why |

 |---|---|---|

-| A new volunteer just said yes | Onboarding Kit | Structures the welcome and first 30 days so they settle in rather than drift away. |
+| A new volunteer just said yes | Onboarding Kit | Builds the first 30 days so the volunteer is welcomed with clarity, not improvisation. |

-| A key volunteer knows a lot but is not leaving yet | Knowledge Capture Kit | Surfaces invisible knowledge while the stakes are low and the conversation is easy. |
+| A key volunteer knows a lot, but is not leaving yet | Knowledge Capture Kit | Captures invisible knowledge before a transition makes it urgent. |

-| A volunteer is stepping back | Handoff Kit | Captures what they know before it walks out the door with them. |
+| A volunteer is stepping back soon | Handoff Kit | Preserves what they know before the knowledge, relationships, and context walk out with them. |

-| Meetings end without clear ownership | Meeting Decision Kit | Clarifies what was decided, who owns it, and what happens next. |
+| Meetings end with unclear ownership | Meeting Decision Kit | Clarifies what was decided, who owns it, and what happens next. |

 Includes: Leader Guide, full kit, editable DOCX